 Harry Potter owes his name to the town of Lacock

-The feasts had at the Great Hall were real… to a point
+The feasts had at the Great Hall were real

-The director of Harry Potter and the Philosopher’s Stone, Chris Columbus, was determined to make the scrumptious-looking meals that the characters get to feast on as authentic as possible… hence why real food was used for the most part of the filming for the film series’ first installment.
-But as tasty as it looked, the food didn’t do well under intense production lights and quickly spoiled – the lesson was learned and molds and frozen food were used for the following films.
+The director of Harry Potter and the Philosopher’s Stone, Chris Columbus, wanted the meals the characters feast on to be as authentic as possible.
+Hence why real food was used for the most part of the filming.
+But as tasty as it looked, the food didn’t do well under intense production lights and quickly spoiled.
+The lesson was learned, and moulds and frozen food were used for the following films.

 Three of the main characters did their actual homework while filming

-Remember the scenes in Harry Potter and the Philosopher’s Stone where Harry and his friends Hermione and Ron are seeing doing schoolwork?
-It turns out actors Daniel Radcliffe, Emma Watson and Rupert Grint were actually doing their homework for school at the time!
-We doubt that this schoolwork was as exciting as the tasks one would get at the Hogwarts School of Witchcraft and Wizardry though…
+Remember the scenes in Harry Potter and the Philosopher’s Stone where Harry, Hermione and Ron are doing schoolwork?
+It turns out they were actually doing their homework for school at the time!
+We doubt this schoolwork was as exciting as the ones you’d get at Hogwarts School of Witchcraft and Wizardry though…

 Actors James and Oliver Phelps weren’t initially sure which twin they were playing

-Even after being officially cast as the mischiveous duo Fred and George Weasley, neither James nor Oliver knew who exactly was supposed to play George and who was supposed to play Fred… Once the casting director cleared things up (James would play Fred and Oliver would play George), the twins were ready to play a few pranks on set, very much in line with their characters’ cheeky demeanor!
-However, the swear they never switched roles as such – you can find out for yourself and much more about their extraordinary lives on set on 11 October.
+Even after being officially cast as the mischievous duo Fred and George Weasley, neither James nor Oliver knew exactly who was supposed to play which.
+Once the casting director cleared things up (James would play Fred and Oliver would play George), the twins were ready to play a few pranks on set, very much in line with their characters’ cheeky demeanor!
+However, they swear they never switched roles as such…

 What you see at The Warner Bros.
 Studio Tours is the real deal

 Visiting The Warner Bros.
-Studio Tours in London is not just an absolute must for die-hard Harry Potter fans – those who love a bit of real-life magic or are curious about the technicalities of filming and special effects will love this place.
-Featuring many of the costumes used for the film series, a multitude of striking props that might just make you believe in magic and magical creatures (even if it’s for just one second) and the actual sets where filming took place (such as Diagon Alley, the Great Hall and the Forbidden Forest), there really is no better way to step into the world of Harry Potter and discovering the magic of film-making.
+Studio Tours in London is not just an absolute must for die-hard Harry Potter fans but also those who love a bit of real-life magic or are curious about the technicalities of filming and special effects.
+Expect to see the costumes used in the films, a multitude of striking props that might just make you believe in magic and magical creatures (even if it’s for just one second) and the actual sets where filming took place (such as Diagon Alley, the Great Hall and the Forbidden Forest).
+There really is no better way to step into the world of Harry Potter and discover the magic of film-making.